 - Pressure: 15 bar

-So, you want to wake up every morning to the perfectly brewed, silky-smooth, flavor-bursting cup of coffee, without the complexity found in so many machines?
+So, you want to wake up every morning to the perfectly brewed, silky-smooth, flavour-bursting cup of coffee, without the complexity found in so many machines?
 Then you’re looking for an automatic espresso machine.
-The biggest player in this space is probably Jura, but here are three of our favorites from all brands.
+The biggest player in this space is probably Jura, but here are three of our favourites from all brands.

 As we mentioned earlier, if you’re looking for an easy-to-use automatic machine, head to our review roundup of the best automatic machines here.

 The Magnifica brings the capability and aroma of an Italian cafe right into your home.
 It grinds the coffee beans for you in its built-in burr grinder and can brew the espresso at adjustable levels of strength.
 It also has a single or double shot espresso option.
 Be aware that it works best with medium roasts and is NOT good with oily coffee beans.